3 Day Adventure

 We recommend that you stay in Telegraph Cove or Port McNeill the evening before your scheduled departure.
 We will have your dry bags available for pickup at our office anytime before 5:30 p.m., the day before your trip.
 If you are wondering about nearby slumbering places, please see our list of places to stay!

-Though wildlife encounters cannot be predicted, you will have three full days of opportunities to encounter them.
 In the early afternoon, your group will stop to stretch its legs and enjoy a picnic lunch on a remote beach before paddling the last stretch towards camp for the night.
-Hungry?
-Greek salad, hummus, pita, fruit, cookies, chips and tea are NIK classics!

-On your second day, you will wake up to the smell of hot coffee and sizzling breakfast.
-The pace of your morning will be dictated by the weather and currents of that day.
-On favourable days, breakfast will be served between 7 and 8 a.m., and there will be lots of time to relax and get organized.
-Once the kayaks are packed and moved down to the water, you will launch and begin the second day of your adventure.
+Wake up to the smell of hot coffee and sizzling breakfast.
+Breakfast will be served between 7 and 8 a.m., and there will be lots of time to relax and get organized.

 Tidal rapids to the east and west of Hanson Island create tide rips which funnel smaller fish and often attract orcas and humpback whales.
-You will spend time moving through these locations, maximizing your chances of seeing these big, bad whales.
-If you are fortunate, you may witness the whales' unique feeding behaviours.
 You will likely be paddling in Blackfish Sound at some point, so keep your eyes out for Steller sea lions who also congregate here.

 You will wake up once again to breakfast cooking and coffee brewing.
 After the kayaks are packed, you will slowly start the journey home.
 The route will vary depending on the weather forecast, but our focus will remain on wildlife viewing.